x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

     - For **Organize mail by thread**, choose from the available options: **Not configured** (default), **Yes** (app default), **No**.

-11. If you want to manage the data protection settings, configure the desired settings accordingly:
+9. If you want to manage the data protection settings, configure the desired settings accordingly:

     - For **Org data on wearables**, choose from the available options: **Not configured** (default), **Yes** (app default), **No**.

     - For **Calendar Notifications**, choose from the available options: **Not configured** (default), **Allowed**.
 By default calendar notifications are allowed within the app and display sensitive information. **Allowed** only takes effect when the App Protection Policy setting **Org Data Notifications** is set to **Block org data**.

-12. If you want to manage which contact fields sync to the native contacts apps, configure the desired settings accordingly:
+10. If you want to manage which contact fields sync to the native contacts apps, configure the desired settings accordingly:

     - For each contact field setting, choose from the available options: **Not configured** (default), **Yes** (app default), **No**.

+11. When you are finished configuring the settings, choose **Next**.

+12. On the **Create app configuration policy Assignments** blade, choose **Select groups to include**.
+Select the Azure AD group to which you want to assign the app configuration policy, and then choose **Select**.

-13. When you are done, choose **OK**.
+13. When you are finished with the assignments, choose **Next**.

-14. On the **Add app configuration** blade, choose **Add**.
+14. On the **Create app configuration policy Review + Create** blade, review teh settings configured and choose **Create**.

 The newly created configuration policy is displayed on the **App configuration** blade.

-#### Assign the configuration settings that you created

-You assign the settings to groups of users in Azure Active Directory.
-When a user has the Microsoft Outlook app installed, the app is managed by the settings you have specified.
-To do this:

-1. From the **Intune** blade, on the **Mobile apps** blade of the Manage list, select **App configuration policies**.

-2. From the list of app configuration policies, select the one you want to assign.

-3. On the next blade, choose **Assignments**.

-4. On the **Assignments** blade, select the Azure AD group to which you want to assign the app configuration, and then choose **OK**.

 ## Configuration keys